 Pepper plants require a long warm growing season.
 Start pepper seeds indoors 6 -8 weeks before your last spring frost.
 Seeds should sprout in 10 – 20 days at 75° F – 85° F. Plant outside two weeks after your frost date; the soil should be at least 65° F. Test soil temperature using a soil thermometer.
 Pepper seeds are available at Seedsnow.com.

 Tip #2 for How to Grow Peppers: Plant peppers correctly

 Pepper plants do best in well-draining soil amended with compost.
 Plant peppers deeply, so bottom leaves on stem are just above the soil to promote root development.

-When square foot gardening, plant 1 pepper per square.
+When square foot gardening, plant 1 pepper per 1-2 squares.
 Otherwise, plant peppers 18-24 inches apart.